KablamoOSS/kombustion/documentation/content/api/cli.md

 This gives the capability to perform upserts of IAM resources.

-Cloudformation requires you to [acknowledge](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-template.html#using-iam-capabilities) when you are modifying a stack with IAM resources.
+CloudFormation requires you to [acknowledge](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-template.html#using-iam-capabilities) when you are modifying a stack with IAM resources.

 #### `--capability`